-“Well, you see here I’ve got 17 cases of Ramen, 23 lbs of bouillon which I think might be bad.
+“Well, you see here I’ve got 17 cases of Ramen, 23 lbs of bouillon, which I think might be bad.
 And all this cream of chicken soup for casseroles,” said Mr. Buxton as he walked Gish Gallop through his underground, reinforced concrete bunker.
-“Yeah and over here I’ve got my surplus MREs from the first Gulf War.
+“Yeah, and over here, I’ve got my surplus MREs from the first Gulf War.
 I think those are still good.
-And this is hard tack,” Mr. Buxton pointed out as he shook his head.
+And this is hardtack,” Mr. Buxton pointed out as he shook his head.
 “That was given to me by a buddy.
 Ain’t no one gonna eat that, even if you’re starving to death.”

 Mr. Buxton built his bunker in the summer of 1999 just before the Y2K event, which at the time was supposed to end modern civilization.
-When that didn’t happen, he switched his sights to other pending disasters which also didn’t happen.
+When that didn’t happen, he switched his sights to other pending disasters, which also didn’t happen.

 “I wasn’t the only one who thought that Y2K thing was going to end the world, OK?”
 Questioned a somewhat indignant Mr. Buxton as she shuffled his feet on the dirty floor of his 400 square foot bunker.
-“There were lots people up here in the foothills who were prepared.
+“There were lots of people up here in the foothills who were prepared.
 Good folk.
 But after that didn’t happen, I started to prepare for other disasters.
-I can’t quite remember what those where, but I know at the time they were serious.”
+I can’t quite remember what those were, but I know at the time they were serious.”

 Mr. Buxton said he does remember some of the “big events” that didn’t happen, including the eight times that the Last Judgement failed to pass, or more famously the 2012 non-event that was predicted by the Mayan Calendar.
 But for now, he says it’s better safe than sorry.